 In practice, however, lighting for games is a meticulous art.
 The power and importance of good lighting cannot be over-stated, and the Creation Engine provides creators with more tools than ever before to create spaces that are not just beautifully lit, but also serve as a design tool for guiding players and creating emotional impact.

 Lights can be located in the Object Window, in WorldObjects > Lights.
 From here, they can simply be dragged into the Render Window, just like static art.
-Be sure that markers are visible ("M" hotkey), and that lighting preview is also toggled on with the "A" hotkey or toolbar button:
+Be sure that Markers are visible ("M" hotkey), Light Markers are on with "CTRL+I", and that lighting preview is also toggled on with the "A" hotkey or toolbar button:

 Shadow rendering must also be enabled in the preferences.
 File->Preferences->Shaders, check the box for shadows, click apply.

 The following are some tips and lighting-specific shortcuts to help you achieve good results.
 Also try looking at the example plugin for ideas on how best to light your space.

 - Pressing "L" toggles light radius markers.
 A wireframe sphere will appear around an omni light, and a spotlight will have a cone of effect.
 It is usually easier to work with the light markers off because they tend to clutter up your scene.